Most probable paths for developed processes

 \subsection{Sobolev diffeomorphisms}

-We will now introduce metrics on Sobolev diffeomorphisms, see e.g. \cite{bruveris2017completeness,IKT16} for more details.
+We will now introduce metrics on Sobolev diffeomorphisms, see e.g., \cite{bruveris2017completeness,IKT16} for more details.
 Let $(M,g)$ be a $d$-dimensional Riemannian manifold.
-Let $\mathfrak{g}$ consist of $H^s$-vector fields on $M$ for $s > \frac{d}{2} +1$.
+Let $\mathfrak{g}$ be the infinite dimensional Lie algebra consisting of $H^s$-vector fields on $M$ for $s > \frac{d}{2} +1$.
 For $r \leq s$, define an inner product on on $\mathfrak{g}$ by

 where $L$ is a positive, invertible, elliptic differential operator of order $2r$.